NorskHelsenett/HelseID.Samples/Utilities/TestTokenTool/README.md

   --sub                                      <TEXT>             []
   The returned token will contain a 'sub' claim matching the injected value
 ```
-### Parametre for tillitsrammeverket: brukes for å injisere verdier i en claim-struktur som brukes i forbindelse med dokumentdeling
+### Parametre for tillitsrammeverket: brukes for å injisere verdier i en claim-struktur som brukes i forbindelse med tillitsrammeverket (dokumentdeling)
 ```
-  --legalEntityId                            <TEXT>             []
+  --practitionerAuthorizationCode            <TEXT>                        []
   Parameter for use in 'tillitsrammeverk' claims

-  --legalEntityName                          <TEXT>             []
+  --practitionerAuthorizationText            <TEXT>                        []
   Parameter for use in 'tillitsrammeverk' claims

-  --pointOfCareId                            <TEXT>             []
+  --practitionerLegalEntityId                <TEXT>                        []
   Parameter for use in 'tillitsrammeverk' claims

-  --pointOfCareName                          <TEXT>             []
+  --practitionerLegalEntityName              <TEXT>                        []
   Parameter for use in 'tillitsrammeverk' claims

-  --practitionerAuthorizationCode            <TEXT>             []
+  --practitionerPointOfCareId                <TEXT>                        []
   Parameter for use in 'tillitsrammeverk' claims

-  --practitionerAuthorizationText            <TEXT>             []
+  --practitionerPointOfCareName              <TEXT>                        []
   Parameter for use in 'tillitsrammeverk' claims

-  --careRelationshipDepartmentId             <TEXT>             []
+  --practitionerDepartmentId                 <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

-  --careRelationshipDepartmentName           <TEXT>             []
+  --practitionerDepartmentName               <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipHealthcareServiceCode    <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipHealthcareServiceText    <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipPurposeOfUseCode         <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipPurposeOfUseText         <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipPurposeOfUseDetailsCode  <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipPurposeOfUseDetailsText  <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

   --careRelationshipTracingRefId             <TEXT>                        []
-  Parameter for use in 'dokumentdeling' claims
+  Parameter for use in 'tillitsrammeverk' claims

 ```
 ### Brukerparametre: for å justere claim og bevis for DPoP